michaelgwelch/loominate.net/_posts/2012-03-15-brainmess-commentary.md

 ## Run Method

 There are 2 variables used for the program.
 The first is named `program` and it is a string that contains the entire Brainmess program.
 As you can see on line 15, this is passed in as a parameter.
 The second variable used in conjunction with the program is `pc` which is short for program counter.
-It is the zero-based index that tells us what is the next instruction in the program to "fetch".
+It is the zero-based index that tells us what is the next instruction in the program to fetch.
 It is initially set to 0 so that I start fetching the first instruction.

 There are also 2 variables (lines 18 and 19) that are used for the tape (the tape serves as our memory).
 The first is named `tape` and it is an array of integers.
-The variable `tc` is our "tape counter".
+The variable `tc` is our tape counter.
 It is the zero-based index into the tape.
 Six of the Brainmess instructions make reference to the current cell on the tape, and `tc` tells us what the current cell is.
 I initialize it to the middle of the array so that it is legal for a program to move in either direction.
 (This is not a requirement for Brainmess interpreters.)

 The `Run` method is a big while loop.
-It runs a "fetch/execute"cycle.
+It runs a "fetch/execute" cycle.
 That is, on each iteration of the loop it fetches the next instruction from the program and then executes it.
 On lines 23 and 24 is where the fetch happens.
-During a fetch it reads the next instruction and then increment the program counter so that it is ready for the next iteration.
+During a fetch it reads the next instruction and then increments the program counter so that it is ready for the next iteration.
 This loop continues until it reaches the end of the program.

 On lines 25-73 I have a large switch statement that switches on the current instruction and that has a case for every valid instruction character.